NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 - Default values: Every toggle should have a known and safe default (either on or off) hardcoded in the consuming service.
 - Fail-safe logic: Ensure that remote flag checks have timeouts and fallback paths.
 - Graceful degradation: Systems should still function, possibly with reduced capability, if a toggle cannot be resolved.
-- Resilient integration: SDKs or services used for toggling should not block startup or core paths.
+- Resilient integration: Ensure that SDKs or services used for toggling are resilient and do not block application startup or core functionality.

 ## Further reading